Welcome to today's edition of the Rush 24-7 podcast.

 Still, if you're someone who only reads the editorial page of the New York Times, try glancing at the page of the Wall Street Journal once in a while.

-If you are a fan of Glenn Becker Rush Limbaugh, try reading a few columns on the Huffington Post website.
+If you are a fan of Glenn Becker-Rush Limbaugh, try reading a few columns on the Huffington Post website.

-It may make your blood boil, your mind may not often be changed, but the practice of listening to opposing views is essential for effective citizenship.
+Your mind may not often be changed, but the practice of listening to opposing views is essential for effective citizenship.

-So the reg the leader of the regime is urging college students, graduates, to visit all kinds of controversial opinion sites, and yet the Transportation Security Administration is requiring or is prohibiting any of its employees from visiting any sites where there are controversial opinions.
+So the leader of the regime is urging college students, graduates, to visit all kinds of controversial opinion sites, and yet the Transportation Security Administration is requiring or is prohibiting any of its employees from visiting any sites where there are controversial opinions.

 Here's Obama's Kalamazoo High School graduation commencement speech.